mattdharmon/MechaCar_Statistical_Analysis/README.md

 mpg.
 The slope is not 0 since the p-value is less than 0.05.
 From our linear model, the r-squared is 0.71, which means that roughly 71% of all mpg predictions will be correct when using this linear model.

+## Summary Statistics on Suspension Coils

+    ##      Mean Median Variance       SD
+    ## 1 1498.78   1500 62.29356 7.892627

+    ## # A tibble: 3 x 5
+    ##   Manufacturing_Lot  Mean Median Variance     SD
+    ##   <chr>             <dbl>  <dbl>    <dbl>  <dbl>
+    ## 1 Lot1              1500   1500     0.980  0.990
+    ## 2 Lot2              1500.
+1500     7.47   2.73
+    ## 3 Lot3              1496.
+1498.
+170. 13.0

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+-   In total?
+Yes.
+However, that variance is increased heavily in Lot 3, where the variance is a bit over 170.